CS2541-ML4H2019/CS2541-ML4H2019.github.io/schedule.md

     <td>
 	<b> Reflection Questions on Required Papers</b>:
 	<ul>
-		<li> What are particularly cproblems with off-policy evaluation in a clinical RL setting?</li>
+		<li> What are particular problems with off-policy evaluation in a clinical RL setting?</li>
-		<li> What are possible problems that could arise with have action and state spaces chosen in the papers?</li>
+		<li> What problems can arise with the action and state spaces chosen in the papers?</li>
 	</ul>
     </td>
   </tr>